Gautamaswal14/gautam-demo/README.md

 #gautam-demo.
-this is git & githud class.
+this is git & githud class